PrefectHQ/prefect/docs/ui/dashboard.md

 ## Details

-The details area of the dashboard provides a listing of flow runs that are scheduled or have attempted to execute.
+The details area of the page provides a listing of flow runs that are scheduled or have attempted to execute.
 [Filters](#filters) control what's shown in the details section.

 Each listed flow run shows: